open-afc-project/openafc/Customization.md

 ```

 ### Optional Mail Server Configuration
-If not, specified, a local server implementation which does not use any encryption, is used.
+If not, specified, a local server implementation is used, which does not use any encryption.
 ```
 MAIL_SERVER= 'smtp.gmail.com'
 MAIL_PORT= 465